The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Install new pressure plate into each sprocket hub.
 Align pressure plate and hub keys.

-Warning: Do not mix combine old and new diaphragm spring and pressure plate parts as dimensions have been changed.
+Warning: Do not mix old and new diaphragm spring and pressure plate parts, as the dimensions have changed.

 Adjust position of bolt hole in sprocket slot to be at center of slot (straight pick).